 I knew it.
 My legs were suddenly wobbly and my heart racing with anxiety, but I took a deep breath and jumped out on them like a crazy cat being flung out of a bush.
 They sprang apart.
 I think I shit them up.
 But it was too late, I’d seen them!
 His hand on her waist, he was touching her bum, the lying little….

-Chris swivelled and looked at me and I ran at him, wailing in heartbreak.
-I swung at him with my right hand, but I missed completely.
-The swing followed through, and I fell forwards.
+Mark swivelled and looked at me and I ran at him, wailing in heartbreak, but he side stepped and I fell forwards.

 ‘What the fuck?’ gasped a shell-shocked horsetails.